semrush/purr/README.md

 ## Intro

-PURR (SEMrush puppeteer runner) is a devops-friendly tool for browser testing and monitoring.
+PURR (PUppeteer RunneR) is a devops-friendly tool for browser testing and monitoring.

-The goal of this project is to have single set of browser checks, that could be used as tests, as canaries in CI/CD pipelines and as scenarios for production monitoring.
+The goal of this project is to have single set of browser checks, that could be used as tests, canaries in CI/CD pipelines and scenarios for production monitoring.

 The tool uses puppeteer (<https://pptr.dev/>) to run standalone browsers (Chrome and Firefox are supported currently).

-Checks results are stored as JSON reports, screenshots and traces.
+Checks results are stored as JSON reports, screenshots, traces and HAR files.

 PURR has three modes:

 - CLI (mainly used in CI/CD pipelines)
-- queue worker (scheduled monitoring)
+- Queue worker (scheduled monitoring checks)
 - REST service (show results and expose internal metrics for prometheus)

 ## Configuration

-### data/checks
+### data/checks dir

 Stores descriptions of every single check

-### data/suites
+### data/suites dir

 Organizes checks into suites